 More information about SEAC:

 SEAC meets monthly during the school year, members of the community are welcome to attend.
-Meeting information can be obtained by contacting the board or SEAC members.
+Meeting information can be obtained by contacting the Board Office, or SEAC members.
 For a list of the SEAC Meeting dates, click here.
-Meetings are typically held at Wallaceburg District Secondary School at 7:00 p.m., on the third or fourth Thursday of the month.